ryomakawakami/cubecolor/README.md

 First, it gets the outline of the cube (~6 points) to create a mask to isolate the cube.
 Then, the colors are analyzed.

+Todo:

-Todo: Adjust color ranges based on center color.
+Adjust color ranges based on center color.

+Manually selected vertices.